hlvnst/phantom/README.md

 Styles are written in [Sass][], and the little behaviour there is, in [CoffeeScript][].
 Those are compiled and minified into CSS and JavaScript, respectively.

-Scaffolding and basic styling are provided by [Bourbon][] with [Neat][] and [Bitters][].
-All of them are included in the repository, meaning no dependencies other than the Sass and CoffeeScript compilers.

 I use [CodeKit][] to compile stuff, but that's in no way reqiured.
 Similar applications, Grunt or manual command line compilation should work just as well.

+Scaffolding and basic styling are provided by [Bourbon][] with [Neat][] and [Bitters][].
+The former two are not included in this repository, since CodeKit automatically provides them for me.
+If you use something else, you'll have to provide your own copy of both.

 ## Installation